-It's quite common to see businesses rebrand, regardless of the sector, for a variety of reasons.
-It's not just simply about creating a different logo.
-The reasons behind the decision are far deeper than you may realise, especially in the technology and gaming industry.
+It’s quite common to see businesses rebrand, regardless of the sector, for a variety of reasons.
+It’s not just simply about creating a different logo.
+The reasons behind the decision are far deeper than you may realize, especially in the technology and gaming industry.

 Earlier this year, the Warner Bros-owned Machinima rebranded with the aim to make gamer culture a mass form of entertainment.
 It is this change in the strategy behind one of YouTube’s largest gamer culture channels that brought about the rebranding.
 The aim behind the decision was to transform Machinima from a multichannel YouTube network to a cross-platform service, intersecting gamer culture and entertainment.

-Buzz Bingo has emerged as a result of rebranding, too.
+Buzz Bingo has emerged as a result of the rebranding, too.
 The company has bingo club branches around the UK, as well as an online presence, with slots, bingo and games available to play online.
 The move behind the rebranding is a strategic plan, what with the increase of younger bingo players and desire to play bingo online.
 Investment for the rebranding has therefore been concentrated on physical clubs and technology, to ensure maximum entertainment among Buzz Bingo customers.

 The move from Internet Explorer to Microsoft Edge back in 2015 should be considered more than a rebranding; it was the development of a new web browser.
 While the technological advances that take place behind the scenes may be more than a change in branding and marketing strategies, the main principles of rebranding can still be seen in upgrading a web browser used every day by people all over the world.
 The concept of adding features to suit a modern-day client base, such as faster browsing and a minimalist design, is not unlike other tech and gaming companies.